 Technology and artificial intelligence play an increasingly large part in our everyday lives.
 But should a machine ever be able to decide if someone lives or dies?

-We centred the narrative around a social experiment where we presented a diverse selection of people with a series of moral dilemmas to demonstrate that decisions that concern life and death are far too complex for a machine to make.
-By using real people whose beliefs, backgrounds and lived experiences informed their answers, we wanted to prove that you can’t create an algorithm that always makes the right decision, you can’t code morality into a machine and, most importantly, you can’t program a computer to understand the value of human life.
+We centred the narrative around a social experiment where we presented a diverse GROUP of people with a series of moral dilemmas.
+By using real people whose beliefs, backgrounds and lived experiences informed their answers, WE WERE ABLE TO DEMONSTRATE THAT decisions that concern life and death are far too complex for a machine to make.
+THE FILM EXPLORES HOW you can’t create an algorithm that always makes the MOST ETHICAL decision, you can’t code morality into a machine and, most importantly, you can’t PROGRAMME a computer to understand the value of human life.